chance-landis/542_CL_REPO/542_PROJ/cone-quest/README.md

 access to data for any individuals who wish to use the data for non-commercial purposes.

+### Access Instructions:

+1. Download from the GitHub repo the Flask.py and Shop_Data.json files
+3.

 ## Structure
 Nested JSON file that records store name, hours, address, website, flavors, seasonal offerings, toppings, and serving customizations (cone, cup, sizes, etc.).